 What is Ultra Low Latency?

 As we mentioned above, Low latency is described delay of five seconds or less.
 That sounds good, right?
-But some people need less delay, very little delay according to their uses cases.
-That’s why ultra low latency video streaming solutions have emerged.
+But some people need less delay, very little delay according to their use cases.
+That's why ultra low latency video streaming solutions have emerged.
 Ultra low latency is described as a delay of sub-second.
 It can meet the needs of people who need real-time engagement and high interaction.

 Video Streaming Latency